Bluestack-Solutions/awesome-remote-job/README.md

   1. [Basho](http://bashojobs.theresumator.com) - Creators of Riak, an open source platform and k/v database.
 We code in Erlang and hang out on clouds.
 Everyone works remote and gets together a few times a year at HQ in Seattle.
   1. [BeBanjo](http://bebanjo.com/careers/) - Software as a service for managing video on-demand.
 Ruby / Rails, Elasticsearch, Sidekiq.
   1. [Bluespark Labs](http://www.bluespark.com/work-at-bluespark) - WebDev Consulting and makers of Roomify.
 Remote team with HQs in Raleigh, NC and Italy.
 Drupal.
+  1. [BlueStackCloud](http://www.BlueStackCloud.com/) - A focused team of cloud consultants and developers.
+We help businesses of all sizes move to, innovate using and run their apps on the cloud.
+We work with AWS, GCP, Azure and Alibaba Cloud.
   1. [BookingSync](https://www.bookingsync.com/en/jobs) - Vacation Rental Software for professionals.
 Fully distributed team, we work remotely and try to make a company retreat each year.
 Proud Ember.js official sponsor, Ruby / Rails
   1. [Buffer](https://buffer.com/journey/) - Tools to help manage social media.
 PHP, CodeIgniter, MongoDB, Memcache, Backbone.js, React.js, Grunt.js, LESS, and Python.
   1. [Bugfender](https://bugfender.com/) - Bugfender is a remote logger for multiple platforms including iOS and Android.
 It stores logs created by your application and sends them to our server, creating a remote console where you can see logs in real time.
 Remote company based in Barcelona.